-Clinicians shall identify potential harm to anatomical structures and should be able to determine the need for a pre-prosthetic surgery.
+Clinicians shall identify potential harm to anatomical structures and should be able to determine the need for a pre-surgical evaluation.

-In the anterior mandible, it is essential to evaluate the area and identify the anatomical structures of the mandibular incisive canal, the lingual canal and mental foramen to avoid hemorrhage and neurovascular damage.
+In the anterior mandible, it is essential to evaluate the area and identify the anatomical structures of the mandibular incisive canal, the lingual foramen and mental foramen to avoid hemorrhage and neurovascular damage.

 In the anterior maxilla, the incisive foramen is located posterior to central incisors and its diameter may vary.
-Size, exact localization and topography of such foramen is important because harm to this anatomical structure can cause neurovascular damage.
+Size, exact localization and topography of such foramen are important because impinging on this anatomical structure can cause neurovascular damage.

 When a block bone graft is planned, information gained from a CBCT scan will assist in donor site evaluation.
 Autologous bone graft is harvested from the patient’s symphysis or mandibular ramus.
 In the ascending ramus the distance from the mandibular canal to the buccal cortex should be accurately measured to avoid bleeding or neurological problems.
 Evaluation for the presence of bifid canals, not uncommon in the ascending ramus, should be determined.
 If the graft will be harvested from the symphysis, it is important to evaluate the anatomy of the area to avoid damaging apices of teeth or neurovascular bundles like the mandibular incisive canal.

 One common treatment consideration for the use of CBCT is the assessment of the unerupted mandibular third molars.
-The cross-sectional images are extremely helpful in detecting the relationship and proximity of the mandibular canal to the roots of the third molar.
+The cross-sectional images are extremely helpful in detecting the relationship and proximity of the mandibular canal to the roots of the third molar (Figure 12).